ibm-cloud-docs/citrix-netscaler-vpx/load-balancing-faqs.md

 {: faq}
 {: support}

-Yes, the **Use Source IP (USIP)** parameter can be set to **YES** within the NetScaler Advanced Management Interface to allow reporting of the client's source IP instead of that of the NetScaler.
+Yes, the **Use Source IP (USIP)** parameter can be set to **YES** within the NetScaler Advanced Management Interface to allow reporting of the client's source IP instead of the NetScaler's.

 Enabling the USIP address mode on the appliance adds flexibility to the appliance to use the client IP address, available in the IP header, when communicating to the server.
 By enabling this mode, the appliance opens server connections with the client IP address and also factors the client IP address in connection reuse.
 Therefore, this mode facilitates limited reuse per client based on client IP address.